1. About project

 Often this is protected through the use of a suitable command=""

-file, coupled with other options.
+parameter in the authorized_keys file, coupled with other options.

 e.g.